Here’s an Effective Home Leg Workout!

 In a side-lying position, bend knees towards the chest, making sure that hips are stacked (no leaning back!) and abs are engaged.

-Keeping the heels together, strengthen glutes by lifting top knee away from the bottom knee.
+Keeping the heels together, strengthen glutes by lifting the top knee away from the bottom knee.
 Ensuring that the hips are stacked, especially here, will prevent too much hip flexor involvement.

 Squat and leg lift